kersorianek/mon-portfolio/_posts/2019-05-07-How-to-Write-SRS-Document.md

 Meanwhile, consider this paper.
 A good SRS is not only technical, but also encompasses business objectives, KPIs, user issues, user personas, and so forth.

-## What is the standard format for SRS?
+## Is there any standard format for SRS?
-No there is no standard but it is pretty obvious that every organization use a SRS format based on their needs.
+No, there is no standard but it is pretty obvious that every organization use a SRS format based on their needs.
 But most of the information are almost similar.

 ## What are the major elements of a SRS?